 As a Pagan psychologist, many of my clients have some form of an earth based belief system.
 This allows us to revisit treatment goals seasonally.
 The view from my office window is lush with trees.
-A simply glance outside provides the framework for our review; whatever the trees are doing becomes an invitation to consider the same within ourselves.
-The Oak trees that were at the height of their strength in midsummer have been usurped by the Holly, whose strength peaks at Midwinter, and we are reminded that one season’s strength is another’s weakness.
+A simple glance outside provides the framework for our review; whatever the trees are doing becomes an invitation to consider the same within ourselves.

 The word Pagan comes from the Latin paganus, meaning ‘villager’ or ‘rustic’, and from pagus ‘country district’.
 It was originally used to describe those whose livelihood was tied to the earth, crops, and livestock – farmers.
 The Pagan celebration cycle is intimately tied to the well-being of crops, animals and villagers.
 Although there is a Pagan Sabbat every six weeks, this particular six weeks is the most spectacular as far as growth is concerned, beautiful captured by R.W.
 Emerson’s observation, What potent blood hath modest May.

 The May 1st Sabbat of Beltane falls exactly between the Spring Equinox (where day and night are of equal length), and the longest day of the year, the Summer Solstice.
 Named for the Celtic God of light and Fire, Bel, Beltane is a fertility festival intended to bless the coming year’s crops and livestock.